AlchlcDvl/RoleIconRecolors/README.md

 # Icon Packs Mod

 With this mod you can edit (most) renditions of game icons to your own liking!
-Paired with the Color Swapper and Text Editor mod, you now have a fully customisable game experience!
+Paired with the Color Swapper and Text Editor mod, you now have a (mostly) fully customisable game experience!

 -----------------------